fbpx

 The rule of law is essential in maintaining a free, democratic and fair society.

-At its heart, the Rule of Law is an ideal or an aspiration, that members of a society must continuously work towards to protect the rights and freedoms of all people.
-As seen in the Rule of Law Wheel above, it is not simply the government and citizens knowing and obeying the law.
-The Rule of Law requires individuals, institutions and processes to protect human rights.
+As an aspiration, the Rule of Law represents an ideal that society must continually strive towards to protect the rights and freedoms of all individuals.
+It is not just about the government and citizens knowing and obeying the law; it requires individuals, institutions, and processes to work together to value and protect human rights.

 The Origins of the Rule of Law